-This will guide you to upgrade from Backpack 4.0 to 4.1.
+This will guide you to upgrade from Backpack v5 to v6.
 The steps are color-coded by the probability that you will need it for your application: High, Medium and Low.
+At the very least, please read what's in bold.

 Please make sure your project respects the requirements below, before you start the upgrade process.
 You can check with